Anujverma89/ubntai/README.md

 1) directory / can be found using isDir() return ture if dir()
 2) .gz / to work on /
 3) Log files / can be read easily 0 / can be found using isFile(); return true if file

+# In a registration flow :
+    if user doesnot exists then only the new user is created and otp is sent else the user is logged in directly